-We’ll also be interviewing home service company, business owners, industry-related vendors, and others who can provide valuable insights into running more efficient and effective businesses.
+We’ll also be interviewing home service companies, business owners, industry-related vendors, and others who can provide valuable insights into running more efficient and effective businesses.

 Our own marketing company manages the marketing for just a small group of clients each year.
 So we’re offering this podcast and our blog free marketing guides.
 And our upcoming training center as ways to help more companies than we ever could just one-on-one.

-Our skilled trades and other small businesses are the backbone of America.
+Our skilled trades and other small businesses are the backbones of America.
 I thank you all for your service.

 Alright, I’m not really into small talk so let’s dive right in and see where we can find some golden nuggets.

-And if you watch enough of those business turnaround and investing shows, you’ll soon discover that businesses and their owners share four very common issues that block their success and growth.
+And if you watch enough of those business turnarounds and investing shows, you’ll soon discover that businesses and their owners share four very common issues that block their success and growth.

 Number one, most business owners don’t know their numbers, which is criminal.